 The Art and Design program fosters individuality and creativity by exploring themes that draw from the student’s personal experience.
 Practical tasks are focused on developing skills in the use of a range of materials and techniques.
 Students learn to analyse the artworks of traditional and contemporary artists and apply this knowledge to develop their own ideas.

 The Year 9 core choice Arts program enables students to choose to study from a wide range of Visual and Performing Arts subjects.
-These are 2D Art, 3D Art, Visual Communication Design, Drama, Dance, Media Studies and Pop Rock Music.
-The Specialist subjects offered are Illustration and Design and Theatrical Comedy.
+These are 2D Art, 3D Art, Visual Communication Design, Drama, Dance, Film and Television, Music Expression Performance and Investigation.
+The Specialist subjects offered are Digital Design, Architecture, Art in Fashion and Electronic Music Production.
 Please refer to the Year 9 subject handbook for subject descriptions.

 Creative Design and Technology

 The Creative Design and Technology area offers students the opportunity to explore a range of learning experiences by designing and constructing projects from wood, metal and plastic materials.